Insights

 Key Definition

-Fractional Chief Automation Officer (Fr-CAO): A part-time, senior automation executive who embeds with your leadership team on a retained basis — typically 10-20 hours per week.
-They bring the same strategic oversight as a full-time CAO at 20-40% of the cost, making executive-level automation leadership accessible to companies in the $3M-$50M revenue range.
+Fractional Chief Automation Officer (Fr-CAO): A part-time, senior automation executive embedded with your leadership team on retainer — typically 10–20 hours per week.
+Same strategic oversight as a full-time CAO at 20–40% of the cost.
+Built for companies in the $5M–$100M range that need the leadership but can't justify a $250k+ hire.

 The role is new.
-Most companies have never had a CAO — full-time or otherwise.
-That's exactly why the fractional model fits so well.
-You get senior automation leadership without committing $250k+ in base salary, benefits, and equity for a full-time executive hire.
-And because the role is emerging, the fractional approach lets you validate the value before making it permanent.
+Most companies have never had one.
+That's exactly why the fractional model works — you validate the value before making it permanent.

-Companies have accumulated years of manual processes, disconnected SaaS tools, spreadsheet workarounds, and tribal knowledge.
-This operational debt compounds silently — every manual handoff, every copy-paste between systems, every "we've always done it this way" process is costing real money.
-Most mid-market firms carry $200k-$500k in annual operational debt without realizing it.
+Every manual handoff, every copy-paste between systems, every "we've always done it this way" process has a cost.
+Most mid-market companies carry $200k–$500k in annual operational debt without realizing it.
+It doesn't show up on a P&L, but it shows up in your margins.

-Mid-market companies average 50-100+ SaaS subscriptions.
-Each team picks its own tools.
-Data lives in silos.
+You're running 50–100+ SaaS subscriptions.
+Each team picked their own.
 Nobody owns the integration strategy.
-The result: employees spend hours per day moving information between systems that should talk to each other automatically.
-The SaaS tools are individually great, but collectively they create a fragmented operational layer that no single person manages.
+The result: your people spend hours every day being the glue between systems that should talk to each other automatically.

 Typical Engagement Cadence

-Oversees automation execution (internal team or vendors), tracks Revenue Per Employee, reports EBITDA impact to leadership monthly, manages vendor relationships, and ensures every automation is documented and governed.
-This isn't a one-time project — it's an ongoing function.
+They oversee automation builds (your team or vendors), track Revenue Per Employee, report EBITDA impact to leadership monthly, manage vendor relationships, and make sure every automation is documented and maintained.
+This isn't a project.
+It's an ongoing function — like finance or sales ops.

 AspectFractional CAOFractional CTOFractional COO